Design is about life.

 For a designer, adopting such a perspective implicates a great potential as well as a responsibility.
 The values of “design” are an important part of what is offered to our culture and where it might be heading.
 It raises the question, in what culture I wish to live in, and how I can contribute to positive changes.

 My vision of a meaningful culture is based on empathy.
 A culture wherein there is time and priority to feel – enabling a clear view on the inner realm of experience as well as our social and material surroundings.
-A culture that is not so much characterized by rational-moral efficiency, but that rather follows the unclouded expression of compassion.
+A culture that is not so much characterised by rational-moral efficiency, but that rather follows the unclouded expression of compassion.

 Empathy in product design simply means to feel and imagine as clearly as possible what it would be like to live with a product, to touch and to use it, to be surrounded by it on a daily basis, to take part in its production or to experience its ecological impact.
 Sustainability then becomes a self-evident consequence.